Dindows-Systems/duckinator.net/_posts/2012-07-19-sicuro-untrusted-code-execution.markdown

 It appears that attempts at making Sicuro more efficient have actually left it wide open to abuse.
 There was an attempt to make it lazily load trusted components, and that seems to have opened up a bug letting you `require` anything in the stdlib, including DL.
 DL is used for loading shared objects and calling functions in them.

+Please note that it can `require`, _any_ code in the ruby stdlib, and this is just _a single example._

 The following is the relevant part of the code for lazily loading trusted components.
 You can view it in context in [lib/sicuro/base.rb](https://github.com/duckinator/sicuro/blob/761e955fbbba07638d69bc62159199cdf0716a7d/lib/sicuro/base.rb#L254-256), lines 254 through 256.

     # Without Gem we won't require unresolved gems, therefore we restore the original require.